Amazon Athena Timestream connector

 Prerequisites

 Deploy the connector to your AWS account using the Athena console or the AWS Serverless Application Repository.
-For more information, see Deploy a data source connector or Use the AWS Serverless Application Repository to deploy a data source connector.
+For more information, see Create a data source connection or Use the AWS Serverless Application Repository to deploy a data source connector.

 Parameters

-Use the Lambda environment variables in this section to configure the Timestream connector.
+Use the parameters in this section to configure the Timestream connector.

 -